 Although the thesis is an independent project, you will often work as a part of a research group in the field.
 You can also write the thesis while working in a company on a topic defined by the company, assuming the topic matches the requirements.
 This is an issue you will need to discuss with your supervisor.

-The programme combines the expertise of the departments of Chemistry and Physics.
+The programme combines the expertise of the departments of Chemistry and Physics at the University of Helsinki.
 Some of the teachers of the programme are doing materials research at the Helsinki Institute of Physics (HIP).

 Materials research at the University of Helsinki is very international and many research programmes involve use of international research laboratories such as CERN (particle accelerator in Switzerland/France), ITER (fusion reactor in France), ESRF (European synchrotron light source in France), MAX-IV Laboratory (synchrotron light source in Sweden), and EuXFEL (European x-ray free electron laser in Germany).
 If you become involved in research programmes that use those facilities, you will have opportunities to participate in internship programmes at them.

 Student life and especially the student organisation culture is exceptionally rich and diverse in Finland.
 Also at the University of Helsinki, the student community is very active.
 More than 250 student organisations operate within the Student Union of the University of Helsinki (HYY), ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
 Their activities include anniversary celebrations, academic dinner parties, cultural events, get-togethers and excursions.

 As a student and member of the Student Union (HYY), you are entitled to many benefits and services.
 For example, affordable student housing, basic healthcare services, sports facilities and student-priced meals.
 You also get numerous discounts, for example on public transport fees across the country.